-Obstetricians are medical doctors who specialize in the management of pregnancy, labor and birth.
+Obstetricians are medical doctors who specialize in the care of pregnancy, labor, and birth.
 They also receive specialized education in the female reproductive system and surgical care.
 The focus of much of their education has been on the detection and management of obstetrical and gynecological problems.

 Family Practitioners are physicians who have completed schooling and training in various fields of medicine that include obstetrics, pediatrics, surgery, and internal medicine.
 During their residency, they gain experience in treating the whole family.
-Family practitioners normally handle low risk pregnancies, and most perform deliveries in hospitals.
+Family practitioners normally handle low-risk pregnancies and most perform deliveries in hospitals.

 Midwives can have a wide spectrum of training.
 Certified nurse-midwives have a nursing degree and additional training in midwifery.
-Direct-entry midwives or certified professional midwives have extensive training in midwifery even though they do not have a nursing degree.
+Direct-entry midwives and certified professional midwives have extensive training in midwifery even though they do not have a nursing degree.

 If you have chosen an obstetrician or family practitioner as your health care provider, you will most likely be making plans for a hospital birth.
 The number of births attended by midwives in hospital settings is increasing.
 Some families feel more comfortable having access to technology and skilled professionals in case an emergency arises.

-The first free standing birthing center opened in 1974 in an effort to give women a more relaxed labor and birth experience.
-Midwives are often the only health care providers available at free standing birthing centers.
+The first free-standing birthing center opened in 1974 in an effort to give women a more relaxed labor and birth experience.
+Midwives are often the only health care providers available at free-standing birthing centers.
 However, some obstetricians are willing to do deliveries at birthing centers located inside hospitals.

 Midwives are the main health care providers for home births.
-Home births are recommended for women with low risk pregnancies.
-Many women who don’t want any interventions and who want a very family-centered birth experience make the decision to have a home birth.
+Home births are recommended for women with low-risk pregnancies.
+Many women who do not want any interventions and who want a very family-centered birth experience make the decision to have a home birth.

-Compiled using information from the following sources:
+Compiled using information from the following sources

-Pregnancy, Childbirth and the Newborn: The Complete Guide.
+1. Pregnancy, Childbirth, and the Newborn: The Complete Guide.
 Simkin, Penny, P.T., et al, Ch.
 1.